Ukaoha/HNG-STAGE3/README.md

 ### Hosting
 This project can be deployed to PHP-supported cloud platforms that support PHP and MySQL.

+#### For PXXL (Shared Hosting):
+1. Upload your project files to PXXL hosting
+2. Set up Aiven MySQL database (see Aiven setup above)
+3. Update your .env file with Aiven MySQL credentials
+4. Ensure the document root points to `public/` directory
+5. Make sure `cache/` directory is writable (chmod 755)
+6. Deploy and test the `/status` endpoint

-#### For Railway (Recommended):
+#### For Other Platforms:

+##### Railway (Cloud PaaS):
 1. Create a Railway project and connect to GitHub.
 2. Add a MySQL data source (Railway provides managed MySQL, free tier available).
 3. Set environment variables for DB connection.
 4. Deploy.
 The root directory is public/ for web server.
 5. Visit the deployed URL.

-#### For Heroku:
+##### Heroku:
 Heroku has ended free tiers, but you can use their paid dynos or alternatives like Render/Paused.

 #### Free MySQL Hosting Options:
-For testing/deploying with free MySQL:
+For testing/deploying with free MySQL databases:
+- **Aiven**: Free credits ($200-300) for MySQL databases - *Recommended*
-- PlanetScale: Free Hobby plan with MySQL-compatible database.
+- PlanetScale: Free Hobby plan with MySQL-compatible database
-- Aiven: Free credits for MySQL databases.
-- Neon: Free PostgreSQL tiers.
+- Neon: Free PostgreSQL tiers

-Use the MySQL database URL in .env DB_HOST.
+Use your chosen service's MySQL connection details in the .env file.

 ## Dependencies
 - slim/slim: ^4.0 (Slim Framework)